ddelay/phonecat-proxy/README.md

 node proxy http://your.server.com 8080
 ```

-### Verify you can access angular-phonecat through the proxy
+### Access angular-phonecat through the proxy

-Assuming the proxy is listening on port 80, open http://localhost/index.html in a browser.
+Assuming the proxy is listening on port 80, open http://localhost:80/index.html in a browser.
+If you
+started the proxy on a different port, be sure to change the port number in the URL.
+This should
+cause the browser to load the same client-side resources (.html, .css and .js) as before.
+However,
-When **angular-phonecat** attempts to `GET /phones/phones.json`, the proxy rewrites the URL and redirects
+when **angular-phonecat** attempts to `GET /phones/phones.json`, the proxy rewrites the URL and redirects
 the request to http://your.server.com.
 It uses the Domino data API to read the list of phones from
 **phones.nsf**.